bjayadikary/Brain-Tumor-Segmentation-in-Sub-Saharan-Africa-Adult-Glioma-Dataset/README.md

 # Stacking the Files
-The SSA dataset directory looks something like:
+The SSA dataset directory looks like:
 ```
 BraTS2023_SSA
 |-- BraTS2023_SSA_Training